-During Fiscal Year 2023, the following directors were members of QuickLogic's Compensation Committee: Michael R. Farese, Radhika Krishnan, Christine Russell, and Gary H. Tauss (Chairman).
+During Fiscal Year 2024, the following directors were members of QuickLogic's Compensation Committee: Michael R. Farese, Christine Russell, and Gary H. Tauss (Chairman).
+Radhika Krishnan was a member of the Compensation Committee prior to stepping down from the Board effective March 31, 2024.
 None of the Compensation Committee's members has at any time been an officer or employee of QuickLogic.